lenchsam/AthenaHex/README.md

 ### Changing Variables
 The variables that you'll probably want to have fun with are located in the ----GridManager---- game object.
 This manages all of the [procedural generation](https://github.com/lenchsam/AthenaHex/blob/main/Assets/Scripts/HexGrid/ProceduralGeneration.cs) and the [grid functions](https://github.com/lenchsam/AthenaHex/blob/main/Assets/Scripts/HexGrid/).

+### Common Issues
+ - make sure to also lower poisson-disc radius when making map size smaller in editor.
+If this isn't done, it can freeze the editor.

 ## Future Features

  - Resource farming